Joby-John/Food-Flag/README.md

 1. **Raise a Food Flag:**
    - Bob, whether an institution, religious place, or individual, can raise a food flag on the app when there's food for donation.
-   - The flag is broadcasted to app users within a 5 km radius (or a distance specified by Bob).
+   - The flag is broadcast to app users within a 5 km radius (or a distance specified by Bob).

 2. **Claiming a Meal:**
    - App users within the radius can spot the food flag and contact Bob to claim the meal.